 Advocate Good Samaritan Hospital

-West Tower Vertical Expansion - Downers Grove, IL
+West Tower Vertical Expansion, Mechanical and P/FP Design - Downers Grove, IL

 - Mechanical systems design scope included supply, exhaust, and return air; process cooling; building automation; natural gas; steam and condensate; clean steam and condensate; humidification; heating hot water; and chilled water systems.

 - Plumbing systems design scope included medical gases; domestic hot and cold water; purified water; medical air and vacuum; lab air and vacuum; fire protection; and stormwater and sanitary waste.

 - The tower was constructed atop a functioning intensive care unit, adding complexity to the process.
 Existing critical care exhaust fans on the roof had to be replaced and relocated.
 Three new 25,000-cfm air-handling units were installed.

 - The new building matches the existing building’s low floor-to-floor height of 12 feet, with patient room ceiling heights at 9 feet.
 The restricted amount of space made for a challenging design and construction process.

 - Custom prefabricated components, such as headwalls and bathrooms, were a key to the team’s ability to deliver the project on schedule.
 The prefabrication strategy also reduced the number of construction workers who had to be on-site at any given time.